 It may also feel like someone is in your room or something is pushing you down.
 These feelings can be frightening and last several minutes.

-The exact cause of the condition is unclear, though researchers believe multiple factors have a translucent (see what we did there?) hand in provoking sleep paralysis.
+The exact cause of the condition is unclear, though researchers believe multiple factors play a role, such as:

 Researchers at the University of Pittsburg developed the Pittsburg Sleep Quality Index (PSQI) to measure global sleep quality.
 The test consists of seven primary components:

 - Sleep quality

 - Daytime dysfunction (an inability to stay awake or alert during a waking period)